kimberlyhwaldron/portfolio/README.md

 ### [Linear Regression Predictive Modeling <br> 2018 Customer Data](https://kimberlyahealy.github.io/Regression_2018SalesData/)

 > The data (customer_data_2018.csv) come from the 2018 sales of a small wholesale business.
-The variables in the raw data set include:
->
-> Variable       |   Type      |    Meaning
-> ---------------|-------------|------------------------------------------
-> Customer.id    |    integer  |    Unique customer ID
-> State          |    string   |    State customer operates in
-> Last.yr.sales  |    numeric  |    2018 sales amount
-> Prior.yr.sales |    numeric  |    2017 sales amount
-> Life.orders    |    numeric  |    Total amount of sales from customer over the lifetime of the relationship
-> Entry.date     |    date     |    Date the customer made a first purchase
-> Cust.type.id   |    string   |    Descriptive word to describe customer's business type
 >
 >
 > The following models are used: